-To assign consoles to areas, from the Setup Areas menu, press the 4 (CONS) key.
+To assign a console to an area, from the Setup Areas menu, press the 4 (CONS) key.

 Each console must be assigned to one and only one area.
 A console may be set to global, which allows it to access areas other than its assigned area through security arming and the "go to" function.